Random-People/alphabet/README.md

 # alphabet

-A repository that stores all the alphabet letters in case one forget them or someone steals them.
+A repository that stores all the alphabet letters in case one forgets them or someone steals them.